BrittaRude/BrittaRude.github.io/inputs_datascience/_posts/2021-11-05-how-to-analyze-text-data.md

 What we do is to loop through every word of our corpus and set it to 1 if it exists in our example sentence.
 You might have noticed that the word “saw” is completely ignored in our example sentence, as it is not included in our pre-defined corpus.
 It is therefore recommended to establish a sufficiently large corpus, containing as many words as possible.
 The python library *sklearn* already does that for us, for example.
 Especially the [CountVectorize]( sklearn.feature_extraction.text.CountVectorizer — scikit-learn 1.0.1 documentation) package can help us with that.
 Let’s have a look at a more complicated example now, a *document* consisting of 3 sentences: “Yesterday was a sunny day.
 Today is not a sunny day.
 Today is a rainy day.”
 Our corpus, if sorted alphabetically, will look like this:
-[a, day, is, not, rainy, sunny, Today, was, Yesterday] Now, comparing our *document* of three sentences to this corpus requires us the create a list of these three sentences first, which would look something like this:
+[a, day, is, not, rainy, sunny, Today, was, Yesterday] Now, comparing our *document* of three sentences to this corpus requires us to create a list of these three sentences first, which would look something like this:
 [“Yesterday was a sunny day”, “Today is not a sunny day”, “Today is a rainy day”] Our feature matrix, when compared to our alphabetically sorted corpus, would then be a *3x9* matrix, looking something like this: